Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 ## Challenge Objectives:

 1. **Develop ARM Template to deploy an app to Azure:**
-   - Use GitHub Copilot to assist you in generating the initial structure of an ARM template for deploying an application to Azure.
+   - Use GitHub Copilot to assist you in generating the initial structure of an ARM template for deploying the **Contact Database application** application to Azure.
    - Define the necessary Azure resources in the ARM template, that is, a Web app present in Azure App Services required to deploy your application.

 2. **Create GitHub Actions Pipeline with Copilot**